Davistown

 Health performance in Davistown is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Davistown faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat prevalent across the board but slightly higher among older age cohorts.
+Davistown faces significant health challenges as per AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are common, with older age cohorts experiencing these conditions to a slightly higher degree.

-Private health cover is at approximately 53% of the total population (~1,397 people), compared to the average SA2 area's rate and Greater Sydney's rate of 59.9%.
-The most common medical conditions are arthritis (impacting 12.2%) and mental health issues (7.8%).
-A total of 60.2% of residents declare themselves completely clear of medical ailments, compared to Greater Sydney's 74.6%.
-Working-age residents show an above-average prevalence of chronic health conditions.
-The area has 32.3% of residents aged 65 and over (858 people), which is higher than Greater Sydney's rate of 15.4%.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+Approximately 53% (~1,373 people) of Davistown residents have private health cover, compared to Greater Sydney's average of 59.9%.
+The most prevalent medical conditions are arthritis (12.2%) and mental health issues (7.8%), while 60.2% claim to be completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Working-age residents have an above-average prevalence of chronic health conditions.
+Davistown has a higher proportion of seniors aged 65 and over at 31.9% (833 people), compared to Greater Sydney's 15.5%.
+Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health